traefik/traefik/docs/index.md

 ### 1 — Launch Træfik — Tell It to Listen to Docker

-First, create the `traefik-quickstart/traefik` folder.
-In this folder, we will create a `docker-compose.yml` file where we will define a service `reverse-proxy` that uses the official Træfik image:
+Create a `docker-compose.yml` file where you will define a `reverse-proxy` service that uses the official Træfik image:

 ```yaml
 version: '3'